Search

 Mortality and Mercy in Vienna

 London: Aloes Books, 1976.
-First edition.
+First edition thus.
 Paperback in pamphlet style with staples.
 This short story was first published in Epoch Magazine in 1959.
 Epoch was a literary magazine published by Cornell University.
 24 pages.
 Edges of covers are slightly age toned, but inside the book is in very good condition.
 210 x 145 mm (8¼ x 5¾ inches).

 Book ID: 3047